NHS health checks for adults

 They'll talk to you about how to lower your risk and maintain a healthy lifestyle.

 They'll also discuss any changes you may want to make to improve your health and you may be asked to do further tests.

 You'll have the chance to ask questions too.

-If you need it you will also be offered help to lower your blood pressure or cholesterol.
+If you need it you'll also be offered help to lower your blood pressure or cholesterol.

-You’re entitled to an NHS health check every five years if you’re aged between 40 and 74 and not already being treated for certain long term conditions.
+You're entitled to an NHS health check every 5 years if you're aged between 40 and 74 and not already being treated for certain long term conditions.

-You will not need a check if you have had an NHS Health Check in the past five years, and if you have already been diagnosed with:
+You'll not need a check if you have had an NHS Health Check in the past 5 years, and if you've already been diagnosed with:

 - chronic kidney disease

 - heart attack

 - high cholesterol